emory-libraries/Pattern-Library/src/_patterns/20-atoms/forms/11-input~toggle.md

 ### Description

 The input toggle atom can be used to include a toggle within aother pattern.
-Use toggle inputs in combination with `[atoms-button-toggle`](/patterns/20-atoms-buttons-04-button-toggle/20-atoms-buttons-04-button-toggle.html), or any navigation buttons, to build toggleable menus, flyouts, modals, and more.
+Use toggle inputs in combination with [`atoms-button-toggle`][atoms-button-toggle], or any navigation buttons, to build toggleable menus, flyouts, modals, and more.

 ### Best Practices